2026 is the Year of Self-hosting

 This is the kind of thing that used to feel fragile and half-baked when self-hosted.
 It does not anymore.

-ReadDeck fills the Pocket-shaped hole
+Readeck fills the Pocket-shaped hole

 Mozilla killed Pocket.
 I needed a replacement.

-I took a bet on ReadDeck.
+I took a bet on Readeck.
 The UI is genuinely good.
 Clean typography, nice reading experience, good mobile support.
 It always remembers where I stopped reading and takes me right there.
 I even set up a shortcut that allows me to save an article for later right from mobile Firefox.
 Awesome.

 This is exactly the kind of thing self-hosting is perfect for.
 A small, personal tool that you actually use every day.